Rocky Mountain Spotted Fever

 - Areas of pressure points, including anywhere that clothing presses tightly on the skin

 - All other areas of the body and hair.
-Run your fingers gently over the skin, and run a fine-toothed comb through your child's hair to check for ticks.
+Run your fingers gently over the skin, and run a fine-toothed comb through your hair to check for ticks.

 Be sure to use any insect repellents safely.

 - Products that contain DEET are tick repellents, but may not kill the tick and are not 100% effective.
 For children, use a children's insect repellent (20% to 30% DEET).
 Check with your child's healthcare provider if your child is younger than age 1 before using.

 - Treat clothing with a product that contains permethrin, which is known to kill ticks on contact.
 Don't use permethrin on skin.

 - When possible, walk on cleared paths and pavement through wooded areas and fields.

 - Shower after all outdoor activities are over for the day.
 It may take up to 4 to 6 hours for ticks to attach firmly to skin.
 Showering may help remove any loose ticks.